asahicantu/ServiceTracker/Readme.md

 	It is closely related to ServiceTracker_WebApp
 #### 3. - ServiceTracker_DB
 	Is a pivot project, will contain SQL Scripts / Views or functions that allow in the future the database to be easily manipulated nad keep track of the SQL changes performed to the database.

+#### 4. - Project settings
+	Has been built using yarnn and react.js.
+	Use the following commmands:
+	yarn
+	yarn upgrade
+	yarn run build